 Frequent LCC flier Jodie Fluit warns passengers to prepare for small, unexpected hassles.
 For example: on a recent Swoop flight out of Hamilton, she’d checked in online, but she still had to stand in a queue to drop her baggage, a process that’s been streamlined with legacy carriers.
 And on board, she says, expect the seats to be smaller, with less recline, and to pay for every item, even water.
 (Sometimes no food or drink is available at all.)
-It’s an absolutely, unapologetically no frills experience, from start to finish.
+It’s an absolutely, unapologetically no-frills experience, from start to finish.

 Have a Back-Up Plan

 Another, less-obvious consideration: Gabor Lukacs, director of the Toronto-based non-profit organization Air Passenger Rights, warns that if your flight is disrupted—delayed or cancelled—your options for rebooking may be scant.
-LCCs tend to operate very limited routes and, unlike legacy carriers, do not rebook on other airlines to get you to your destination sooner.
+Budget airlines in Canada tend to operate very limited routes and, unlike legacy carriers, do not rebook on other airlines to get you to your destination sooner.
 If, for example, the low-cost airline you’ve chosen flies from Calgary to Vancouver only three times a week, you may be waiting days—not hours—in the event of a cancellation.

 That happened to Heather McEachen, a Vancouver Island-based communications specialist.
 She saved $600 last summer by flying her family with Swoop from Victoria to Edmonton.
 Before their return, she got a notification that her flight was delayed.
 “I had assumed it was just an hour,” but then she double-checked.
 “Nope.
 It was a whole day.”